 3. Pursuant to section 5 of the ESA, employers and employees cannot contract out of or waive an employment standard.
 Any such contracting out or waiver is void.

 4. The plaintiff submits that the subsequent letter of resignation does not change the fact that the plaintiff was terminated in April of 2008 and that the College was required to comply with the ESA, including continuation of the LTD plan for at least two weeks after April 22, 2008 which the College did, in fact, do and exceed.

 5. The effective date of the plaintiff’s disability was April 24, 2008, during the statutory notice period.
 The plaintiff submits that her right to claim LTD benefits crystallized at that point.

 6. The plaintiff argues that by purporting to include a release of claims for LTD benefits in the Minutes, the College was in effect requiring the plaintiff to waive her rights to the benefit of the LTD coverage during the statutory notice period.
 The plaintiff submits that the effect of such a release is to deny the plaintiff the benefit to which she is statutorily entitled and which she cannot waive.

 Justice Coats’s decision was that coverage had, in fact, been maintained throughout the notice period and that what the employee had done, in settling her Human Rights complaint, was compromised her claim against Great West, resolving it for the consideration received from the College (para.
 64.)
-The Court of Appeal agreed, expressly endorsing Justice Coats’s analysis.
+The Court of Appeal for Ontario (Weiler, Blair and Juriansz JJ.A.) agreed, expressly endorsing Justice Coats’s analysis.--

 As always, everyone’s situation is different.
 The above is not intended to be legal advice for any particular situation.
 It is always prudent to seek professional legal advice before making any decisions with respect to your own case.